maxwellmatthis/cellular-automaton-traffic-simulation/README.md

           The density of traffic.
 Number of cars on the road are computed as `floor(traffic_density * road_length)` [default: 0.5]
   -d, --dilly-dally-probability <DILLY_DALLY_PROBABILITY>
-          The probability with which cars dilly-dally. (slow down randomly) [default: 0.2] --monitor <MONITOR>
+          The probability with which cars dilly-dally. (slow down randomly) [default: 0.2] -s, --stay-in-lane-probability <STAY_IN_LANE_PROBABILITY>
+          The probability with which cars stay in their lane, even when it would be best to switch lanes [default: 0.2] --monitor <MONITOR>
           The locations, specified as `(lane_index, cell_index); ...`, of the cells that are to be monitored.
 (Note: all cells are passively monitored but only those specified will be added to the simulation result [default: (0,0)]
   -v, --verbose